plinss/acmebot/README.md

-This file will contain the certificate, followed by any intermediate certificates sent by the certificate authority, followed by the root certificate, followed by custom Diffie-Hellman paramaters.
+This file will contain the certificate, followed by any intermediate certificates sent by the certificate authority, followed by the root certificate, followed by custom Diffie-Hellman and elliptic curve paramaters.

 If the 'root_cert.pem' file is not found in the same directory as the configuration file, this certificate file will not be created.